FAQs

 Why do I need my chimney swept?

-There are 3 basic reasons why you should get your chimney swept:
+There are three basic reasons why you should get your chimney swept:

 • To protect your health - Breathing fumes from gas or solid fuel fires can cause serious damage to your health and in the worst cases prove fatal.
 Having your chimney swept regularly will make sure that the flue is sufficiently clear to allow the fumes to escape freely and safely out of the chimney.